hasit/licensethis/README.md

 These options let you do a variety of things.

   * `help`<br />
-	Print help file.
+	Open project page in the default browser.
 This provides more information on usage of **licensethis** with detailed information about each option.
   * `config`<br />
 	Configure user's full name for generating license files.
 User will be prompted to enter their full name for the first time.
 This information is stored in a JSON file at *~/.config/licensethis/user.json*.
   * `list`<br />